Learn / Tai Chi for Addiction Recovery

 Tai Chi is a holistic approach to addiction recovery.
 This practice promotes mindfulness and general well being.
 In conjunction with traditional treatments, it can be a powerful way to work through the symptoms of addiction.

-If you’re interested in supplementing your addiction recovery with Tai Chi classes, search for luxury rehabs that offer Tai Chi to find the right center for your needs.
+If you’re interested in supplementing your addiction recovery with Tai Chi classes, search for rehabs that offer Tai Chi to find the right center for your needs.

 Frequently Asked Questions About Tai Chi for Addiction Recovery